observability-lab-cse/observability-lab-workshop/03-create-observability-infrastructure/README.md

 1. OtelCollector and the alternatives
 2. Auto instrumentation of .Net application
 3. Auto instrumentation of Java application

+> Note: Have a section (5.
+Advanced instrumentation) on manual tracing, etc